Skip to main content

 Target Attendance %

-% of working days the employee must attend (e.g., 90%)
+The percentage of total working days an employee must be present (e.g., 95%).

 Minimum Attendance Days